PaddlePaddle/PaddleSpeech/README.md

     ```
     sh pcloud_submit.sh
     ```
     we submit a training job to PaddleCloud.
-And we will see the job name when the submission is finished.
+And the job name will be printed when the submission is finished.
 Now our training job is running well on the PaddleCloud.

   - Get training logs